 In 2013, Washington state Governor Jay Inslee signed Senate Bill 5095 into law.
 This legislation allows drivers to provide proof-of-insurance and registration information from their “portable electronic device” to law enforcement officers.

 Most states now allow motorists to use electronic versions of their insurance ID cards when pulled over by the police.
 Just remember, if you happen to get pulled over in a state that does not allow e-proof then you will be out of luck.
-As for our neighbors, Idaho & Oregon do allow e-proof of insurance.
+Our neighbors, Idaho & Oregon, also allow e-proof of insurance.

 But don’t complain if the officer drops your phone.